 As a professional dancer Curtis has toured regionally as a principal with Geomantics Dance Theater (Rochester, NY).
 From 2005 to 2011, he studied contemporary dance and Laban Movement Analysis intensively with CMA Richard Haisma.
 He has also studied with Christopher K Morgan, Adriane Fang, PEARSONWIDRIG DanceTheater, Elizabeth Streb, Catherine Burge, Troika Ranch, Ruth Solomon, and Wally Cardona.

 As an educator Curtis has taught both arts management and dance at the undergraduate level in higher education, and has taught dance extensively to people of all ages and backgrounds.
 Curtis' areas of research interest include the choreographic process, dance and community, dance and peacebuilding, as well as dance and placemaking.
-He is a certified K-12 dance teacher in the state of New Jersey and is currently an Assistant Professor of Dance at Bard High School Early College in Newark, NJ.
+He is a certified K-12 dance teacher.

 As an arts manager he has worked for various national and international not-for-profit arts organizations including The National Centre for Early Music (York, England) as Marketing Associate, Geva Theatre Center (Rochester, NY) as Associate Director of Box Office Operations, Capital Fringe Festival (Washington, DC) as Box Office Manager, Projective Kinetics (Rochester, NY) as Executive Director, and Neglia Ballet Artists (Buffalo, NY) as Managing Director.
 He is currently Executive Director of he Laban/Bartenieff Institute of Movement Studies in addition to being the Founder, Artistic Director & CEO of KineoLab.